Deploying to Google Cloud Platform

 - Generate Kubernetes deployment files:

-- If you want to use Google Container Registry to host container images in a private registry:
+- If you want to use Google Container Registry to publish container images in a private registry:

 - What should we use for the base Docker repository name set to